 Secondly before the birth of humanity the Jinn were created from blasts of fiery hot wind falling form the skies.
 This aspect is also one that could never have been imagined by Muhammad the Holy Messenger of Allah ﷺ until God who is Knower of the Hidden had informed him of it.
 The Jinn created from نَّارِ السَّمُومِ [‘blasts of fire’] are the Bacteria which also resolves the enigma of where the stagnant blackish mud came from.
 Moist clay does not stagnate of itself without the presence of Bacteria.

 In the current age there are various explanations offered for the word Jinn but here one explanation for the Jinn is that Virus and Bacteria are also Jinn that came into existence as a result of the fiery radioactive rays falling from the heavens since the beginning of the cosmos.
-All scientists of the current age are unanimous on this that Bacteria and Viruses are born as a direct consequence and by deriving energy from fire.
+All scientists of the current age are unanimous on this that Bacteria and Viruses exist by deriving energy from fire and as a direct consequence thereof.

 Then it makes a Prophecy about mankind that carries glorious mystical meanings and unveils the subtle secrets of creation.
 Earlier books do speak of the concept of man being created from moist earth but the idea of mankind being created from dry ringing clay like pieces of pottery is one which is not mentioned by any book before 'The Holy Quran'.
 It cannot be explained in detailed here but the scientists know that there was a stage of creation where it was essential for the creative substances to be dry like ringing pieces of poetry.
 Then the seas took in this dry element and wrapped it into its tides to embark upon a journey of the chemical progression of mankind in which it was necessary for the creation of mankind that this essential chemical not to return to its earlier form.